nicolaschan/blog/content/posts/google-bell.md

 ---
-title: "Google Chrome Blocks Entire Domain over NextAuth Defaults"
+title: "Google Blocks Entire Domain over NextAuth Defaults"
 date: 2023-07-29T22:05:43-07:00
 tags: ["nextauth", "bell"]
 ---

+> **Update**: After I requested review using the search console on July 29, 2023, Google sent an email on August 1, 2023 saying that "bell.plus no longer contains links to harmful sites or downloads.
+The warnings visible to users are being removed from your site."
+I am still worried the issue with the NextAuth default sign in page persists.
+It's unclear whether this was a manual review or automated scan.

 # Summary

-> **Update August 2, 2023**: Google sent an email yesterday August 1, 2023 saying that they have processed the security review request I had submitted on July 29, 2023.
-The email says that "bell.plus no longer contains links to harmful sites or downloads.
-The warnings visible to users are being removed from your site."
-While I'm glad that the warnings are being removed, I am still worried that the issue described below persists.
-I had removed the NextAuth default login page and replaced it with my own.
-It's unclear to me whether this was a manual review or if their scan no longer found that page.

 Google is falsely flagging [NextAuth](https://next-auth.js.org/)'s default sign in page as phishing.
 NextAuth is a popular auth library for Next.js.
 This will get your entire domain, including all subdomains, blocked by Google Chrome for "phishing."
 Here is my recommendation: